mozman/ezdxf/docs/source/dxfinternals/classes_section.rst

 the BLOCKS, ENTITIES, and OBJECTS sections of the database.
 It is assumed that a class definition is permanently fixed in the class hierarchy.
 All fields are required.

+**Update 2019-03-03:**

+Class names are not unique, Autodesk Architectural Desktop 2007 uses the same name, but with different CPP class names in the CLASS section, so storing classes in a dictionary by name as key caused loss of class entries in ezdxf, using a tuple of (name, cpp_class_name) as storage key solved the problem.

 CLASS Entities
 --------------